Concordium/concordium.github.io/source/mainnet/net/mobile-wallet/add-baker-mw.rst

     7. Once you have saved the keys, you see an overview screen of the add baker transaction.
 Review the information then tap **Submit baker transaction**.

         .. image:: ../images/mobile-wallet/add-baker-submit-mw.png
+            :alt: screen to register baker for first time showing transaction details with option to submit
+            :width: 50%

     8. The wallet shows that the transaction has been submitted to the chain.
 Tap **Finish**.
 Once the transaction is approved, the active baker screen appears where you have the possibility to update baker settings.

         .. image:: ../images/mobile-wallet/add-baker-finish-mw.png
+            :alt: screen to register baker for first time showing transaction submission and finish option
+            :width: 50%

     9. You need to import your baker keys file to your node in order to start baking.
 It is preferable to update them on the node as close to the next :ref:`pay day<glossary-pay-day>` as possible to prevent the node from being down as a baker for a longer time.